SunnySuite/Sunny.jl/docs/src/index.md

 [Sunny](https://github.com/SunnySuite/Sunny.jl/) provides powerful tools to simulate equilibrium and non-equilibrium magnetic phenomena from microscopic models.
-It also facilitates calculation of dynamical spin structure factors that can be directly compared to experimental scattering data.
+It also facilitates calculation of the dynamical spin structure factor
+$\mathcal{S}(𝐪,ω)$ for direct comparison to experimental scattering data.

 To get a feel for Sunny, start by browsing the [CoRh₂O₄ example](@ref "1.
 Spin wave simulations of CoRh₂O₄").
 This and subsequent examples demonstrate a range